On this page

 Students may be eligible for government-subsidised training.
 This is only offered by training providers who have a contract with the Victorian Government to deliver government-subsidised training.

 If you’re eligible, the government will contribute to the cost of training.

-Read more about the eligibility criteria for the VTG and see subsidy levels for courses on the Department of Education and Training (DET) website.
+Read more about the eligibility criteria for government-subsidised training for the VTG and see subsidy levels for courses on the Department of Education and Training (DET) website.